listia/walmart_open/README.md

 - API Key
 - API Secret
 - Generated Private/Public Key for message signing.
 You will need to give them your public key before proceeding.
+- A billing record id; Provided to you by Walmart when you give them your public key.
 - A [walmart.com](http://www.walmart.com) account that is connected to your Walmart Open account.

 ## Installation